Lung Transplant Patient Story: Lynn Carey

 Recognized as High Performing by U.S. News & World Report

-Froedtert Hospital is nationally ranked in three adult specialties by U.S. News & World Report.
-Froedtert Hospital is also recognized as high performing in four adult specialties and 15 procedures and conditions, including pulmonology and lung surgery and pneumonia care.
-Froedtert Hospital, Froedtert Menomonee Falls Hospital and Froedtert West Bend Hospital all all recognized as high performing for chronic obstructive pulmonary disease (COPD).
+Froedtert Hospital is recognized by U.S. News & World Report as high performing in three adult specialties and 15 procedures and conditions, including cancer, pulmonology and lung surgery and lung cancer surgery.